argoproj/argo-workflows/docs/scaling.md

 ### K8S API Client Side Rate Limiting

 The K8S client library rate limits the messages that can go out.
 The default values are fairly low.

-If you frequently see a message similar to this in the Controller log (issued by the library):
+If you frequently see messages similar to this in the Controller log (issued by the library):

 `Waited for 7.090296384s due to client-side throttling, not priority and fairness, request: GET:https://10.100.0.1:443/apis/argoproj.io/v1alpha1/namespaces/argo/workflowtemplates/s2t`